Your Ultimate Guide to State Parks in South Carolina

 Wow Factor: Explore the Oconee Bell Nature Trail, your chance to spot the rare Oconee Bell during early spring.

 Discover picturesque RV camping at Devils Fork State Park in South Carolina.
-This park, located in the scenic northwestern part of the state, borders the expansive 7,500-acre Lake Jocassee and offers a range of outdoor activities, including hiking, paddle-in primitive camping, and excellent fishing.
-Other things to do in Devils Fork State Park include scuba diving!
+This park, which is located in the scenic northwestern part of the state, borders the expansive 7,500-acre Lake Jocassee and offers a range of outdoor activities, including hiking, paddle-in primitive camping, and excellent fishing.
+One of the best things to do in Devils Fork State Park includes scuba diving!
 Scuba divers can explore submerged remnants of human habitation in the lake.

 Two campgrounds along the shores of Lake Jocassee cater to RV campers, providing restrooms with hot showers and accommodating two vehicles per site.
 For a more unique stay in the park, explore one of the 20 fully-furnished villas.